-With nearly 6500 reviews and a high Amazon rating, the Brother CS6000I (Amazon link) wins hands down every time as a perfect combination of features and very affordable price.
+With nearly 20,00 reviews and a high Amazon rating of 4.5 stars, the Brother CS6000I (Amazon link) wins hands down every time as a perfect combination of features and a very affordable price.

 Why Treasurie loves it - Nothing gives you confidence like a product with such a large amount of positive reviews.
 This Brother machine has lots of features for a great price.

 2. Singer Sewing 4432 Heavy Duty Sewing Machine

 With the words "Heavy Duty" in its title, the Singer Sewing 4432 (Amazon Link) was always bound to be on the best sewing machine list.
 It has fewer features than the Brother machine above, but with its superior metal interior frame, it is great for the everyday sewer or those looking to sew heavier fabrics such as those used for home decor.